Comcast/pxscene-ui/examples/08-animation-fading-transition/README.md

-An example for creating common fading transitions via double-buffering.
+An example for creating common fading transitions to update displayed content.

 GOALS:
 * Show how to use two otherwise-identical elements to fade out old content and fade in new content.